Voyager 03

 Graphic Design _ Benedita Feijó, Cesária Martins, Nuno Luz, Tiago Machado, João Vasconcelos

-“The exit achieved by Voyager 01, in Lisbon and in other European cities, demonstrated the innovative and stimulative character inciting creation that defined and sigularised the two first editions of experimentadesign.
+“The success achieved by Voyager-01, both in Lisbon and in other European cities, has shown the innovative nature and strong stimulus to creation that characterized the first two editions of ExperimentaDesign.